IamTheCyberChef/TheCyberChef/README.md

 ![Cybersecurity Analyst](https://pbs.twimg.com/profile_banners/1121520504/1737404203/600x200)

 ## Hi there, I'm Prince Carl
-Also known as **TheCyberChef** and an accounting graduate turned Cybersecurity Analyst with years of experience in I am passionate about securing digital assets and contributing to building resilient systems.
-I also enjoy teaching and helping beginners in the field go from Zero to Hero.
+Also known as **TheCyberChef** and an accounting graduate turned Cybersecurity Analyst with years of experience in the field.
+I am passionate about securing digital assets and contributing to building resilient systems.
+I also enjoy teaching and helping beginners go from Zero to Hero.

 ### Skills and Experience
 * 🕵️**Threat Detection and Analysis**